 We have the Harbor View Grill within the National River Center building that serves hamburgers, sandwiches, and kid-friendly options.
-We also have a coffee/snack bar called Mississippi Grounds in the Mississippi River Center building.
-Mississippi Grounds is open seasonally.
+Snacks and drinks are available through our Museum Stores.

 Re-entry is allowed for a same day visit as well as the next consecutive day of original purchase.
 Re-entry day of purchase is verified by the admission sticker you are given with your ticket purchase.
 Second day admission is verified at the box office with your original receipt.

 There is no charge for children under the age of 3 (2 and under) to visit the Museum & Aquarium.

 Parking is free with plenty of room for RV and motor coach parking.
 Overnight parking is not allowed.